butter-network/butter/docs/pres/pres.md

 Note:
 - The key problems when designing decentralised unstructured peer-to-peer architecture systems...
-- Can I ask, if you are familiar with the problems - I'm happy to quickly explain if necessary...
+- How familiar are you with these problems, I'm going to explain them briefly but do stop me if you have further questions
+  - What is cold start?
+NAT?

 ---
 ### Butter's approach